Video Poker Variations

 Pick’em Poker

-pickem poker screenshotPick’em Poker is a little different version of video poker.
-It is a simplified variation and can be played by even novices as its strategy is quite easy to learn.
+pickem poker screenshotPick’em Poker is a slightly different version of video poker.
+It is a simplified variation and can be played even by novices, as its strategy is quite easy to learn.
 Once the player places a bet, he or she is dealt two cards face up on the left side of the screen.
-On the right side of the screen, the computer deals two stacks of 3 cards each but only the top cards in these two piles are face up.
-The player chooses which stack of cards to hold and then, a hand of 5 cards is formed by the two groups.
+On the right side of the screen, the computer deals two stacks of three cards each, but only the top card in each pile is face up.
+The player chooses which stack of cards to hold, and then a hand of five cards is formed by the two groups.

 Choosing a Video Poker Variation

-The first one is to determine one’s levels of skill and expertise.
+The first one is to determine one’s level of skill and expertise.
 Logically, novice players should stick to simpler video poker variations such as Jacks or Better and Pick’em Poker and play at least several hands for free to learn the basics.
 Strategy charts can be found in numerous video poker guides or even online, so using them is also recommended.
-It is also wise to pick a game which offers more regular winnings over a version with higher payouts.
-In other words, players with little or no experience should choose low-stakes games where lower-paying hands occur more often such as Tens or Better, for instance.
+It is also wise to pick a game that offers more regular winnings rather than a version with higher payouts.
+In other words, players with little or no experience should choose low-stakes games where lower-paying hands occur more often, such as Tens or Better, for instance.
 This way, they will be able to manage their bankroll more easily and prevent big losses.

 Ask a Question.
 Get an Answer.